alllexander1/DesktopAsAService/README.md

     ```sh
     docker run -d -p 8010:8010 -p 631:631 -v <PATH_TO_FILES>:/usr/src/app/files --name cups cups_server_img
     ```
-10. Run the app in a container and mount the same volume:
+10. Run the app in a container and use the same volume for the files:
     ```
     docker run -d -p 8000:8000 -p 8090:8090 -v <PATH_TO_FILES>:/usr/src/app/files --name daas app_img
     ```